Diablo IV: How to Get Powerful Fast – Infernal Chaos Guide

 • Use Helltides as your main leveling lane and prioritize Chaos Rifts inside them for reputation and elite density.

-• Use Fleeting Infernal Horde compasses early for compact bursts of XP, gear, and seasonal resources.
+• Run Fleeting Hordes early, then Infernal Hordes once you reach Torment, for compact bursts of XP, gear, and seasonal resources.

 • Claim Magic, Rare, and Legendary Chaos Perks from seasonal reputation milestones as soon as they unlock.